 Incremental encoders are used in many different motor applications, where they can provide information on the motor’s speed or the shaft position.
 Normally, the output signal from an encoder is at least one square wave, but most often it sends two square waves with their phase shifted at 90 degrees – known as quadrature.

-For a background on incremental encoders (and how they differ from absolute encoders), you can read our previous blog post, which includes a useful diagram.
+For background information on incremental encoders (and how they differ from absolute encoders), you can read our previous blog post, which includes a useful diagram.
 Encoders have a specific number of pulses per revolution (PPR), which is related to the motor’s mechanical construction.
-For hall sensor encoders this depends on the number of magnet poles, and for optical encoders, it derives from the number of slots / reflective pads on the interrupter disc.
+For hall sensor encoders this depends on the number of magnet poles, and for optical encoders, it derives from the number of slots/reflective pads on the interrupter disc.

-Due to a single sensor being able to use the both signal’s rising edge and falling edge, it is able to provide two counts per revolution of a two pole magnet – but a total of four counts with quadrature encoders.
+Due to a single sensor being able to use the both signal’s rising edge and falling edge, it is able to provide two counts per revolution of a two-pole magnet – but a total of four counts with quadrature encoders.
 This ‘count per revolution’ (CPR) is dependent both upon the software and hardware implementation.
-Be careful to note that some encoder manufactures use CPR when actually referring to PPR, which may lead to confusion so always double check the datasheet or with the supplier.
+Be careful to note that some encoder manufacturers use CPR when actually referring to PPR, which may lead to confusion so always double-check the datasheet or with the supplier.

 Many microcontrollers have special modules for encoders that enable you to switch to x2 count or x4 count for quadrature encoders: to keep the same level of accuracy in quadrature mode the duty cycle should always equal 50%, otherwise, the resulting accuracy will be less than 4x PPR.